Why is the skin on my nose so dry with excessive peeling?

 You might be over-doing it with your exfoliating products.

 In an effort to get rid of the dryness, peeling and flaking on the nose, a person’s first reaction is to try and remove it.
 This usually includes exfoliating more often, such as with a cleansing brush (read my Clarisonic review), a facial scrub, rubbing with a washcloth, applying an AHA or BHA exfoliating acid or any other type of dry cell removal method.
 Your exfoliation techniques may be removing too many of the protective cells allowing for moisture to escape because of the deterioration of your skin’s protective barrier.
+(Watch this video to see before and after of a damaged moisture barrier.)
 I have heard so many people through the years saying, “I’m exfoliating a lot and it’s not helping my dry, peeling skin at all.”
 Sound familiar?

 How do I determine if my skincare products are causing my nose to peel?